Things I hate in French

 Letters producing same sounds (sometimes)

-The letters "ss" are always pronounced /s/.
-But how is written "French" in French ?
-Français. "ç" is literally a duplicate solution to a bootless problem.
-Actually, it's just a remixed z from catalan.
+The letters “ss” are always pronounced /s/.
+But how do you write “French” in French ?
+Français. “ç” is literally a duplicate solution to a bootless problem.
+Actually, it’s just a remixed z from catalan.

 Conjugation